Friday, 4 October 2024

 Although his manuscript got several seals of being without mistakes (see above),

-it had five minor mistakes; a part from them it is a faithful reproduction of the KFE of 1952 with all its features (notably pause signs).
+it had five minor mistakes; apart from them it is a faithful reproduction of the KFE of 1952 with all its features (notably pause signs).

 I call all versions that have one to five of these mistakes "ʿŪṯmān Ṭaha 0" (UT0) to mark the difference to the Madina prints in which these mistakes are corrected.
 As Muḥammad Hozien has pointed out, there are three different styles printed by the KFC.
 I call them UT1, UT2 and UT3